 |I hope the following information will be helpful to you:

 Linens have always been the "lowest of the low" in the antiques world, they were "woman's work," household furnishings in the realm of housekeeping.
-They have no particular value unless you have a buyer for them. (a provenance from royalty or museum quality importance may be an exception, but not always.)
+Most have no particular value unless you have a buyer for them. (a provenance from royalty or museum quality importance may be an exception, but not always.)
 My main advice would be to keep and use anything that attracts or bedazzles you or that may be particularly useful such as old towels for dust cloths and have a tag sale with the rest.

 The country of origin also counts... as French, Czech, Madeira, Italian and English usually have better work than Chinese.
 But old Chinese (pre-1930) is better than later Chinese.
 So there are exceptions to every rule.